CSUDD/Super-Monke/README.md

 A cheat for the amazing game Gorilla Tag, please only use in private lobbies

 ## To install:
+0) Download by clicking "Code" and clicking "Download ZIP", once it is downloaded, right click on the file and click "Extract to Super-Monke-main\" and open the new folder
 1) Go to the game in your steam library
 2) Right click it on the left hand side of your library
 3) Click "Properties..."